wise-introvert/imageboard/docs/engines/lynxchan.md

 Each thread has a `.posts[]` property.
 The first `Post` is the "main comment" of the thread, the rest `Post`s are the "latest comments" in the thread.

-Also, each thread has `ommitedPosts: number` (incorrectly named) property — it's the count of all "omitted" comments: that would be all comments in a thread excluding the "main" comment and excluding the "latest comments" that're listed in the `posts[]` list.
+Also, each thread has `omittedPosts: number` property (that was incorrectly named `ommitedPosts` before version `2.7.0`) — it's the count of all "omitted" comments: that would be all comments in a thread excluding the "main" comment and excluding the "latest comments" that're listed in the `posts[]` list.

-There's no [`ommitedFiles: number`](https://gitgud.io/LynxChan/LynxChan/-/issues/53) equivalent for the "omitted" files count.
+Also, each thread may have an [`omittedFiles: number?`](https://gitgud.io/LynxChan/LynxChan/-/issues/53) property (that has been added in version `2.7.0`) — it's the count of all "omitted" attachments: that would be count of all attachments in all comments in a thread excluding the "main" comment and excluding the "latest comments" that're listed in the `posts[]` list.
+The `omittedFiles` property doesn't seem to be present when it's `0`.

 ### Get thread